-It is our general advice that you consider your personal health and likely exposure to others before you decide to go fish competitions again.
+It is our general advice that you consider your personal health and likely exposure to others before you decide to fish any competition.

 Competitions will only take place on waters where social distancing guidance can be sensibly followed.

-The list of Fixtures included in the Year Book is subject to change to suit the current circumstances.
+The list of Fixtures included in the Year Book is subject to change to suit contemporary circumstances.
 Final arrangements will be determined by the Match Organiser(s).

-Booking in, Payment of Pools / Entry money
+3. Booking in, payment of Pools / Entry money

 If you are entering the pools, you must put the correct money in a sealed envelope with your name and the date of the competition.
 The money should be new plastic notes or £1 and £2 coins only.
 You should place this envelope in the collection receptacle on arrival.
 No change can be given.

 On leaving the vehicle, strict social distancing measures must be adhered to at all times maintaining a minimum of 2 metres apart.
-No physical greetings, handshakes etc. are to take place.
+No physical greetings, handshaking etc. to take place.